wsxjs/wsxjs/CONTRIBUTING.md

-# Contributing to WSX Framework
+# Contributing to WSXJS

-Thank you for your interest in contributing to WSX Framework!
+Thank you for your interest in contributing to WSXJS!
 This document provides guidelines and information for contributors.

 ## Development Setup